LondonCanoeClub/londoncanoeclub.github.io/pages/hours.md

 | Thursday 16  | Closed          |
 | Friday 17    | Closed          |

+Want to help extend these hours?
+We are open whenever we have a volunteer to staff the boathouse.
+Get in touch if you'd like to help out!

 <strong> Important Note: </strong> Please keep an eye on our social media for any changes to our regular weekly hours, including weather closures!
 {% endif %}